Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Time-dependent flows: energy transfer in interacting vortex tubes.

-Fig.~\ref{fig:4} shows the flow at time $t = 1.83$, which corresponds to the peak in the energy dissipation, and to the moment where the flow has developed a $k^{-5/3}$ spectrum \citep{McKeown:2020}, which indicates that it has become turbulent in a classical sense.
-Fig.~\ref{fig:4}a shows the normalized 2D energy transfer spectrum, $\mathcal{T}_{PQ}/\epsilon$, at this time, which reveals an ongoing transfer of energy towards small scales, mostly concentrated along the diagonal.
-Fig.~\ref{fig:4}b shows the complicated structure of the vorticity modulus at this time.
-The solution results from the iterative cascade of instabilities documented in~\citep{McKeown:2020}.
-Furthermore, Fig.~\ref{fig:4} shows the energy transfer from $P = 1$ to $Q = 2$ (c), to $Q = 3$ (d), and to $Q=4$ (e); from $P=2$ to $Q=3$ (f) and to $Q=4$ (g) and from $P=3$ to $Q=4$ (h).
-Remarkably, at all scales represented, the intense contributions to the energy transfer are observed in the vicinity of the interacting vortex pairs which were formed as a result of the instabilities.
+The transient turbulent flow which results from the iterative cascade of instabilities documented in~\cite{McKeown:2020}, exhibits a complicated structure, clearly visible from the structure of the vorticity modulus, shown in Fig.~\ref{fig:tubes_peak_dissipation_visualization}(a).
+Furthermore, Fig.~\ref{fig:tubes_peak_dissipation_visualization}(b-g) shows all the energy transfer interactions between the first four shells.
+Remarkably, at all scales represented, the intense contributions to the energy transfer are observed in the vicinity of the interacting vortex pairs which were formed as a result of the elliptical instability.
 This is suggestive of the important role played by these vortex pairs and by their iterative interactions in transferring energy across scales.
-Although it is clear that most intense regions of energy transfer, be it towards small scales or towards large scales (blue or green, respectively) occur very often between pairs of vortex tubes, it is not clear whether a given pair of vortex tubes will give rise to a transfer towards small or towards large scales; both cases can be observed, depending on the particular pair $(P,Q)$ considered.
+Although it is clear that most intense regions of energy transfer, be it towards small scales or towards large scales (blue or green, respectively) occur very often between pairs of vortex tubes, it is not clear whether a given pair of vortex tubes will give rise to a transfer towards small or towards large scales; both cases can be observed, depending on the particular pair $(K,Q)$ considered.
+This extends the observations in HIT, Section~\ref{sec:HIT}, that the energy transfer associated with intense structures, can be either up- or down-scale.